The Ultimate Dealership Trade-in Guide for 2025

 How to Estimate The Value of Your Trade

 The last thing you want to do is let a dealer tell you how much your trade is worth without doing some research yourself.
-I guarantee they will attempt to “steal” your vehicle from you by offering you much less than what it’s worth.
+I guarantee they will attempt to “steal” your vehicle by offering you much less than its worth.

-How to avoid a dealer lowballing you is by determining an estimated value of your trade before contacting a car dealership.
+To avoid a dealer lowballing you, you must determine an estimated value of your trade before contacting a car dealership.
 Doing this will keep the dealer from having the opportunity to take advantage of you when negotiating the value of your trade vehicle.

 A vehicle appraisal is just one person’s opinion